 Custom format patterns

-With these, you can customize each value, including trailing zeros in each of the components.
+With these, you can customize each value, including trailing zeros in each component.

 formatDateTime('2020-02-05T10:10:00Z','ddd MM yyyy')